Board of Directors

 Meet the Current Board

 Craig Hertel has directed over 25 UIL one-act plays–including six State Champions.
-He is currently the Chair-Elect of TTAO, and has served as chair of UIL’s OAP Advisory Committee.
-He has been a Contest Manager and judge many times, including being a Contest Manager and a Judge for the State Meet.
+He is currently the President of TTAO, has served as chair of UIL’s OAP Advisory Committee, and been on the Board of Texas Thespians.
+He has been a Contest Manager and judge many times, including the State Meet.
 He has directed many times at the college level (including ACTF), for summer camps and for community theatre.
 He has also been a UIL Academic Coordinator for many years, guiding his school to 15 State Academic Championships.

 Mandy Epley is currently pursuing her PhD in School Improvement at Texas State and holds a masters degree in Education Administration from Lamar and a BFA in Acting and Directing from Sam Houston State University.
-Mandy serves Comal ISD as the Assistant Superintendent of Strategic Initiatives and Programs.
+Mandy serves Navarro ISD as Superintendent of Schools.
 She taught high school theatre for 16 years.
 Her productions qualified for Region multiple times and her students performed at the state meet in 2009.
 In addition to acting and directing professionally, she has served as a Camp on the Coast director at Texas A&M Corpus Christi, and Artistic Director of Inception Theatre.
 In 2012, Mandy was named Texas Educational Theatre Association Educator of the Year, in 2009, Brandeis High School Educator of the Year, Northside ISD High School Educator of the Year, and KENS5/SACU Excel Award winner.
-She is a K-12 theatre program consultant for Enhance the Arts and is one of the authors of the Maestro Theatre Publications, LLC.
+She has judged state twice and is a K-12 theatre program consultant for Enhance the Arts and is one of the authors of the Maestro Theatre Publications, LLC.
 Teacher Resource for Theatre Education.
 Mandy is also a guest instructor for workshops and clinics across the state.

 Kelsey Kling – Board of Directors – Director-at-Large

-Kelsey first experienced One-Act Play as a high school student in West Texas.
-She went on to earn a BFA in Acting from Southern Methodist University and an MA in Theatre History and Directing from Texas State.
-Kelsey is a member of Actors’ Equity and has earned several awards and nominations for her work on Austin-area stages.
+Ms. Kling is, above all things, an advocate for theatre and the fine arts in Texas education.
+She first experienced One-Act Play as a high school student in West Texas and went on to earn a BFA in Acting from Southern Methodist University and an MA in Theatre History and Directing from Texas State University.
+Kelsey is a member of Actors’ Equity Association (AEA) and has earned several awards and nominations for her work on Austin-area stages.
 She has taught at the middle school, high school, and university levels, and has also directed professionally in Austin.
-Currently she serves as the Fine Arts Coordinator at Texas Education Agency and is on the Board of Advisors for Texas Educational Theatre Association (TETA) and the Standards and Practices Committee for Texas Theatre Adjudicators and Officials (TTAO).
-This marks her 13th season as an adjudicator, and she has been honored to judge at every level of competition, including 2A (2016), 5A (2018), and 6A State (2021).
+After serving for eight years as the Fine Arts Coordinator at Texas Education Agency (TEA) where she was also the Texas representative for State Education Agency Directors of Arts Education (SEADAE), she moved to a Government Relations (lobbyist) position with the American Federation of Teachers (AFT)–Texas and works statewide and nationally to improve both respect for the profession and the working conditions of teachers.
+Continuing in the work she began at TEA, she sits on the Commissioner of Education’s Extra-Curricular and Co-curricular Taskforce working to add fine arts and other student engagement measures to the state accountability system and the Arts Education Taskforce for the Texas Cultural Trust focused on improving equity of access to arts education across Texas.
+Kelsey sits on the Board of Advisors as well as the Public Affairs and EDIA committees for Texas Educational Theatre Association (TxETA) and is an at-large member of the Board of Directors for Texas Theatre Adjudicators and Officials (TTAO).
+This season marks her 14th as an adjudicator; she has been honored to judge at every level of competition, including 2A (2016), 5A (2018), 6A (2021) and 3A (2023) State competitions.

 Phillip Morgan – Board of Directors – Director-at-Large

 Dr. Morgan is humbled to serve as an adjudicator for today’s one-act play contest.
 He has served as a student competitor, teacher, department chair, playwright, clinician, college instructor and K-12 administrator for fine arts programs.
 Dr. Morgan is a lifetime member of TTAO, adamantly advocating the impact of participation in the UIL OAP contest, and is honored to serve its students.
-Phillip holds degrees in Theatre Arts (A.A. & B.F.A.), Business Communications (M.A.), and an Ed.D. in Educational Leadership.
-In his tenure as a critic judge, he has been honored to adjudicate multiple District, Bi-District, Area and Region level contests, as well as the TAPPS State One-Act Play Contest twice in 2014 and 2020, and the UIL State One-Act Play contest three times (2015 – 2A, 2016 – 1A, & 2020 – 4A).
-Professionally, Dr. Morgan is in his 10th year as a fine arts administrator, currently serving as Director of Fine Arts for the Waxahachie Independent School District.
-Phillip was the 2018 recipient of the TETA Founders Award and has served on the State Board of Directors for TxETA and TTAC.
-He is a previous officer on the TTAO Standards & Practices Committee.
+Phillip holds degrees in Theatre Arts (A.A. & B.F.A.), Business Communications (M.A.), and Educational Leadership (Ed.D.), and continues professional learning through various state fine arts administrator organizations.
+In his tenure as a critic judge, he has been honored to adjudicate multiple District, Bi-District, Area and Region level contests, as well as the TAPPS State One-Act Play Contest twice, and the UIL State One-Act Play contest three times.
+Professionally, Dr. Morgan is in his 11th year as a fine arts administrator, currently serving as Director of Fine Arts for the Plano Independent School District.
+Phillip was the 2018 recipient of the TxETA Founders Award and currently serves as the Past-Chair of the Texas Theatre Administrators Conference and as a Director at Large (officer) on the TTAO Board of Directors.
 Dr. Morgan is honored to have learned his love of the theater and the UIL contest under his mentor, professor and friend, Ray Karrer.